dallyh/daliborhon.dev/www/web/src/content/posts/en/2025-02-12-deploying-libsql-server-with-astro-on-zerops.md

 2. An **object-storage service** to persist the database
 3. An **Ubuntu-based service** to run `libsql-server`

-In this tutorial, we’ll be using [zcli](https://docs.zerops.io/references/cli), a command-line utility, to create our Zerops project and all required services.
-If you haven’t installed `zcli` yet, set it up by following the [official documentation](https://docs.zerops.io/references/cli).

 ### Creating a Zerops Project and Services

+A [Zerops project](https://docs.zerops.io/features/infrastructure#project) is basically a container of interconnected services, which contains all of your manually defined services, as well as a project core service (managed by Zerops) which provides intercommunication between the project services, handles logs etc.

-You can either create a Zerops project manually or use a predefined YAML configuration.
+You can either create a Zerops project manually in the Zerops dashboard or use a predefined YAML configuration.
 To make things efficient and for the sake of simplicity, we’ll use a `zerops-project-import.yml` file in the root of our Astro project.

+This YAML file defines the Zerops project and necessary services, ensuring a smooth setup.
+You can find a detailed breakdown of the format in the [Zerops documentation](https://docs.zerops.io/references/import).

 ```yaml
 <!--zerops-project-import.yml-->